Social Intelligence - Social Studies

 non-confrontational, or polite

-Diplomatic is the profession, activity, or
+is the profession, activity, or

-skill of managing international
+skill of managing

-relations.
+.
 Using or marked by tact in

 dealing with sensitive matters or people.
-Judge
+Mediate

-Negotiation is a
+is a channel for communication

-discussion intended to produce an agreement.
+intended to produce an agreement.
 Harmony of people's opinions

 or actions or characters.
 Compatibility of observations and actions.
 A